All Things Bright and Beautiful (album)

-Writing and development
+Background and development

-The album sees Adam Young continuing his synth-pop stylings while also experimenting with indie rock, folk, European trance on "Galaxies" and rap on "Alligator Sky".
-Guest musicians on the album include Shawn Chrystopher, Matthew Thiessen, Lights, Breanne Düren and Adam Young's mother, Joan Young.
+Production for the album began around mid-2010 after he returned home from his Ocean Eyes World Tour.
+Young recorded, engineered and produced the album himself, while also working with engineer and producer Jack Joseph Puig.
+The album features less autotuned and processed vocals, as Young wanted it to sound more "finished" than his previous album.
+A lot of the record was influenced by his experiences visiting places like Japan, Australia and New Zealand, while on tour.
+He also incorporated his Christian faith onto the album, which he was initially hesitant on adding, as he felt like he had "no business" in adding his beliefs to his music.
+However, wanting to be "right with God foremost" and the record to be "full of dangerous territory," he decided to include his faith.

 The album was originally planned to have a worldwide release date of May 24, 2011.
 It was then changed to May 17.
 On April 6, however, Young posted on his official site that the release date had been bumped to June 14, 2011.
-He stated that the reason for this was, "In an attempt to better connect the dots and ensure that every cloud in the sky is stitched together with its own special silver lining", and "with school finally out for the summer, it'll be a perfect time to sit back and watch the fireworks."
+He stated that the reason was a "last-minute" decision and was "to make sure the new single was set up properly and the music video was ready to go.
+I know it's always a bummer when these things happen, and people always want to know the back story, but that was purely a chance to take one more breath before the plunge.
+A month is a long time, but everybody's super fired-up."
 Along with this post were previews of four tracks from the new album, each being 1:30 long.
 The previews posted were of "Alligator Sky" (featuring Shawn Chrystopher), "Deer in the Headlights", "Galaxies" and "Dreams Don't Turn to Dust".

-On the introductory track to "Galaxies", entitled "January 28, 1986" (the date of the Space Shuttle Challenger disaster), Ronald Reagan's State of the Union speech is sampled.
+Upon the release of the album, Young said of the expectations as "positive pressure."
+In March 2011, Owl City announced the All Things Bright and Beautiful Tour in support of the album, beginning on June 13, and concluding November 20.

-In an interview with Us Weekly on June 15, 2011, a day after the album's release, Young revealed that the album originally intended to have Taylor Swift as another guest, but was unable to do so, due to her being busy outside of the United States at the time.
+In an interview with Us Weekly on June 15, 2011, a day after the album's release, Young revealed that the album originally intended to have Taylor Swift as another guest, but was unable to do so, due to her being busy touring at the time.
 He also added about having her in a specific song, which may or may not be one of the songs in the album.

+Composition and writing

+The album sees Adam Young continuing his synth-pop stylings while also experimenting with indie rock, folk, European trance on "Galaxies" and rap on "Alligator Sky".
+Guest musicians on the album include Shawn Chrystopher, Matthew Thiessen, Lights, Breanne Düren and Adam Young's mother, Joan Young.
+Young experimented with hip-hop on the tracks "Alligator Sky", "Kamikaze" and "Dreams Don't Turn to Dust", the latter being influenced by A Tribe Called Quest.
+Other songs like "Deer in the Headlights" and "Angels" features more guitar, while keeping some electronic elements.